assistive-autonomy/exact/configs/README.md

 # Configuration Guide

-This directory contains Hydra configuration files for training the inverse behavior model with GRPO.
+This directory contains Hydra configuration files for training the inverse behavior model with supervised fine-tuning (SFT).

 ## Structure